amsify42/jquery.amsify.ajax/README.md

 ```

 ## List Items
 This is for cloning and prepending the form into the list.
-Lets say we have one section with form like this
+Let's say we have one section with form like this
 ```html
 	<div id="list">
 		<div class="item">